qiyitang71/compiler-bug-impact/README.md

 1. Put the three compilers (buggy, fixed and warning-laiden/cop) of a bug in chroot jail

-This first part corresponds to line 1 to line 77 of the script `analyse-bug.sh` which is downloading the prebuild compilers and installing them in the chroot jail.
+This part is downloading the prebuild compilers and installing them in the chroot jail, corresponding to line 1 ~ 77 of the script `analyse-bug.sh`.

 2. Build the apps using warning-laiden/cop, buggy and fixed compilers in the chroot jail using the Simple Build framework.
 Check for warning messages in the build process.